 This likeness of God even goes so far as to encompass functions both God and humans perform.
-God speaks (Rev. 1:15), He stands (Rev. 5:6), He sits (Rev.5:7), He breathes (Gen. 2:7), this is just a picture because, of course, He doesn’t need oxygen to live.
-He also appreciates wine (Judges 9:13) and good food (Gen. 18:2, 8, 22) attributes ascribed exclusively to humans.
+God speaks (Rev. 1:15), He stands (Rev. 5:6), He sits (Rev. 5:7), He breathes (Gen. 2:7), this is just a picture because, of course, He doesn’t need oxygen to live.
+He also appreciates wine (Judges 9:13), and good food (Gen. 18:2, 8, 22) attributes ascribed exclusively to humans.

 We’re right at the very beginning of the Bible narrative.
 The first six days are reshaping the physical planet and creating all the sustainable life forms and systems so humans can live on Earth.
-From this blog post onwards we are going to delve into human beings and see what the Bible says about you and I. Please give me time and yourself time to expand and digest this intriguing subject.
+From this blog post onwards, we are going to delve into human beings and see what the Bible says about you and I. Please give me time and yourself time to expand and digest this intriguing subject.

 Remember, we are putting a 1,000 to 1,000,000 piece puzzle together.
 In this post, I’m discussing one small part of just one piece of that puzzle.
-If you saw that part of a piece on the table among all the other pieces you’d question its proper place.
+If you saw that part of a piece on the table among all the other pieces, you’d question its proper place.
 You’d question someone who knew where that piece fitted in the puzzle.
-Yes, I hear what I’m writing and it does sound presumptuous, but at least hear it out.
-Give it a chance to see if this one piece makes sense and how it assembles with the other one million pieces.
+Yes, I hear what I’m writing, and it does sound presumptuous, but at least hear it out.
+Give it a chance to see if this one-piece makes sense and how it assembles with the other one million pieces.
 Patience

 We have to realize the limits of this likeness of God because, of course, God is far, far, far superior to humans, God is never tiring (Isaiah 40:28), invisible (I Timothy.1:17) and possesses many other characteristics way beyond humans.
-Nonetheless, humans are Godkind with an incredible potential that will be revealed as the puzzle pieces bring the overall picture more into focus, and as we’ll see from many other Biblewide corroborating contexts.
+Nonetheless, humans are Godkind with incredible potential that will discover as the puzzle pieces bring the overall picture more into focus, and as we’ll see from many other Biblewide corroborating contexts.

 εἰκών eikōn i-kone’; From G1503; a likeness that is (literally) statue profile or (figuratively) representation resemblance: – image.